ToniF03/calcify-docs/help/faq.md

 ### Does Calcify collect my data?

-Calcify may collect anonymous usage statistics if enabled (opt-in).
+Calcify does not collect anonymous usage statistics.
 This includes:
-- Which features are used
-- Crash reports
-- Performance metrics

-**No personal data or calculation content is collected.**

-Disable in Settings → Privacy → Send Anonymous Usage Data

 ---

 ### Where are auto-backups saved?

 Auto-backups are stored in:

 ```
 %APPDATA%\Calcify\Backups\
 ```